sungren/pkg_tools/README.rst

 pkg_tools
 ==============
-pkg_tools is a python model for creating a python package skeleton
+pkg_tools is a python model for creating a python package skeleton.

-The background was a much more complex package tool kindly introduced during Le wagon bootcamp.
-From this a much more basic package creating module was implemented.
+The idea to this module was a much richer package tool shared at Le wagon bootcamp: wagon-make-package From this package a much more basic package creating module was implemented.

 Installation